SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/using-microsoft-graph-apis.md

 ## Updating code to call Microsoft Graph APIs

-In this case, we'll simply slightly adjust the code to call Microsoft Graph API to get access on the latest 5 emails of the current user.
+In this case, we'll slightly adjust the code to call Microsoft Graph API to get access on the latest five emails of the current user.

 1. Open **src\webparts\helloWorld\MyFirstGraphWebPartWebPart.ts** for the needed edits on calling Microsoft Graph APIs.